PebbleRoad/cobblestone/README.md

 _CLI utility for component scaffolding is a work-in-progress._

+### Creating router views

+Vue components in `src/app/views/` serve as router views.

+### Configuring app routes

+Routes (i.e. URLs) for the app are defined in `src/app/routes.js`.

+Visit the [Vue router documentation](https://router.vuejs.org/) for more information.

 ### Writing component stories

+Component stories serve as content for Storybook.
+They live in the same folder as the component's Vue file.

+- Stories are located in the `src/components/ComponentName/` folder

-Refer to the [Storybook documentation](https://storybook.js.org/basics/guide-vue/#write-your-stories) and example component story.
+Refer to the [Storybook documentation](https://storybook.js.org/basics/guide-vue/#write-your-stories) for how to write stories.

 ### Writing and running tests

-#### Component unit tests
+#### Component unit and integration tests

-Component unit tests are located inside the component folder, and exist as a `ComponentName.test.js` file.
+Component unit and integration tests can be written run by either Cypress or Jest.

+- **For Cypress**<br>
+  `tests/cypress/integration/components/ComponentName/ComponentName.spec.js`

+- **For Jest**<br>
+  `src/components/ComponentName/ComponentName.spec.js`

-#### Integration/E2E tests
+#### App integration and E2E tests

+We use Cypress for app integration and E2E.

-Integration/E2E tests are located in the `tests/cypress/integration/` folder.
+- Cypress test specs are located in the `tests/cypress/integration/app/` folder

 #### Visual regression testing

+We use BackstopJS for visual regression testing.

-Backstop test scenarios are defined in `tests/backstop/scenarios.js`.
-Backstop configuration is defined in `backstop.config.js`.
+- Backstop test scenarios are defined in `tests/backstop/scenarios.js`
+- Backstop configuration is defined in `./backstop.config.js`

 ### Configuring Webpack